-III) PROTECTING AND IMPROVING THE VEGETATION COVER
+PROTECTING AND IMPROVING THE VEGETATION COVER:

-Protection and conservation of existing vegetation/trees and improving its quality and density is as important as planting and maintaining new saplings.
-Every citizen, all Government and non-Government organisations and local bodies have the responsibility to protect and preserve the existing flora of Chandigarh.
-A committee was constituted by the Secretary (Forests) to identify the dangerous trees and to suggest tree specific & location specific treatments and to furnish recommendation on dead, diseased dying & undernourished trees.

-To protect and conserve the flora of Chandigarh, following steps would be taken on urgent basis:- a) Replacement of dead, dying and diseased trees
+Protecting the existing vegetation and trees and improving its quality and density is as important as planting and maintaining new saplings.
+The environmental role played by a fully grown tree is more than that played by thousands of new saplings.
+Every citizen, all Government and non-Government organisations and local bodies have the responsibility to protect and preserve the existing flora and fauna of Chandigarh.
+To protect and conserve the flora of Chandigarh, following steps would be taken on urgent basis:- a) Replacement of dead, dying and diseased trees:

-It has been observed that in Chandigarh, along the roadside and in old parks some of the trees have died, whereas a few others are eaten by termites and are in the process of dying.
-These trees give an ugly look and are prone to uprooting and breaking during storms and attack/spread of diseases etc. Therefore, as per the approval of the competent authority all such dead trees will be replaced with ornamental and pollution abating species.
+It has been observed that in Chandigarh along the roadside and in old parks some of the trees have died, whereas a few others are eaten by termites and are in the process of dying.
+These trees give an ugly look and are prone to uprooting and breaking during storms and attack/ spread of diseases etc. Therefore, it is essential to replace these trees with ornamental and pollution abating species.
 Irregular cutting of tree branches should be avoided as it increases the possibility of insect infestation and disease infections at irregular cut.
-Pruning and other such operations should be carried out under the direct supervision of concerned Horticultural staff and the mechanized instruments like power chain saw, etc, should be used for such works, so as to avoid irregular cuts that lead to insect infestation.
-Fresh instructions will be issued to the departments responsible for cutting/pruning of trees for avoiding aforementioned damages to the trees.
+Despite repeated instructions to this effect to various departments, desired results have not been achieved.
+Fresh instructions will be issued to the departments responsible for cutting/pruning of trees for avoiding conflict with species.

-b) Planting for future replacement
+b) Planting for future replacement:

 Along road sides and in old parks, some trees are aged and over matured.
 These trees are prone to development of hole in trunk, attack of diseases and uprooting during storms.
 Though these trees provide very good habitat for Parrots and hoopies but since the city forests where everything is being left to nature, is nearby, there will not be problem of habitat loss.
-It is essential to create either a second row of trees or under-planting under these over mature trees well in advance to avoid treeless or vacant situation at the time when these over-mature trees will be removed or uprooted naturally.
+It is essential to create either a second row of trees or underplanting under these over mature trees well in advance to avoid treeless or vacant situation at the time when these over-mature trees will be removed or uprooted naturally.
 For this purpose, we will have a replacement policy governed by the following principles:-